theohlc/solar-system-weather/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/solar-system-weather.
+Bug reports and pull requests are welcome on GitHub at https://github.com/theolhlc/solar-system-weather.
+Please do not abuse my API key.

 ## License